zefr0x/krunner-zoom/README.md

 # krunner-zoom
-A KRunner plugin to open zoom meetings from a saved list in a json file or directly using the meeting id.
+A KRunner plugin to open zoom meetings from a saved list in a ini file or directly using the meeting id.